niravcodes/niravcodes.github.io/_drafts/making-mnsa-a-nepali-programming-language.md

 thumbnail: https://nirav.com.np/assets/img/mnsabanner-1.png

 ---
+I've been working on and off on a Nepali programming language with my friends for the last few months.
+It's called मनसा (IAST: _manasā_) and I think it's time for an alpha release.
+If you'd like to try the language out, visit [mnsa.cc](http://mnsa.cc/): the official website of मनसा.
+You can play around with the language right in the browser without having to download anything, not even a Devanagari keyboard layout.

+This post is kind of a collection of random things I want to say about the language, including how the idea came about, the interesting things I learnt making the project, and the problems I faced.

+### How it all started

+In the sixth semester, we have a subject called the 'Minor Project' which basically requires you to form a team and turn in a project by the end of the term.
+So me and three of my friends ([Sam](https://sammelan.com.np/), [Chinge](http://sangamkhanal.com.np) and [Sauhard](http://sauhard.writes.xyz/)) got together

 **Draft**

 I'm currently working on this post and if it's visible to you, it means I've published this temporarily to see how it looks.
 Sorry.